 What exactly is the 3 3 3 rule?

 Overall, the 3 3 3 rule is a valuable guideline for RV living that can help you strike the perfect balance between adventure and relaxation.
 It’s a reassuring reminder to prioritize your well-being and make the most of your travels.
-Whether you’re a full-time RVer or just hitting the road for a weekend getaway, consider incorporating this rule into your travel plans for a more fulfilling and enjoyable experience.
+Whether you’re a full-time RVer or on a weekend getaway, use this rule for a more enjoyable trip.

 5 RV mistakes to avoid: